moq-wg/moq-transport/draft-lcurley-warp.md

 ## Tracks
 A broadcast consists of one or more tracks.
-Each track has a type (audio, video, caption, etc) and uses a cooresponding codec.
+Each track has a type (audio, video, caption, etc) and uses a corresponding codec.
 There may be multiple tracks, including of the same type for a number of reasons.

 For example: